lbzhello/andy/README.md

     (f a b)

-> *f* is name of the expression, other is parameters, just like lisp
+> *f* is name of the expression, other is parameters, like lisp

 #### Square bracket expression